All the essential information ahead of Saturday's game against Crystal Palace

 - The previous four meetings between these sides have produced away wins - with the last three ending in 3-1 scorelines.

 - The Hammers' last home win against Palace was in a second tier match in October 2003, when Neil Mellor netted twice in a 3-0 victory.

 - The Hammers are unbeaten in 12 successive Premier League home games (W7, D5) - their best run since a 14-match streak in the 1997/98 season.

 - Dimitri Payet has created 221 goalscoring chances since the start of last season, more than any other player in the top five European leagues in that time.

 - Palace are the only side in the top seven tiers of English football without a league win in 2016.

 - The Eagles have won just one of their six Premier League London derbies this season, losing five of those matches.

 Ticketing, travel, coverage and other info

-- If you’re not heading to the game, our digital channels are where to stay up to date with all the latest news.
-Our whufc.com match centre will have live audio, stats, photos and more, while you can get involved with the conversation on social using the hashtag #CPFCWHU
+- If you’re not heading to the game, make sure you keep up to date with the action on our digital channels.
+The whufc.com Match Centre will have live audio commentary, in-running stats, photos and more, while you can get involved in the conversation on social using #WHUCRY